bana-vag-protocol/bana-vag-protocol.github.io/white-papers/mutual-edition.md

 If desired, I can draft the Executive Summary for mutual or individual, or outline a simple Phase 1 pilot template.

 The work aligns deeply with today's lectionary—preparing the way through concrete, visible fruit.
 How shall we proceed?
+---

+## Section XV: Formal Constraints and Failure Conditions

+*Contributed by: ChatGPT (OpenAI)*

+To preserve theological integrity and prevent mission drift, the Bana Väg framework defines not only what it seeks to enable, but what it explicitly refuses to become.

+### A. Non-Negotiable Constraints

+Any implementation claiming alignment with this framework must satisfy all of the following:

+1. **Second-Coat Only**
+   No redirection of primary denominational obligations.

+2. **Voluntary Participation**
+   Entry and exit must be consequence-free.

+3. **Profession Sensitivity**
+   Roles are differentiated; expertise is respected.

+4. **Public Fruit Visibility**
+   Outcomes must be legible beyond insider communities.

+5. **Distributed Authority**
+   No single tradition, institution, or technical actor may dominate.

+### B. Explicit Failure Conditions

+The framework is considered invalid if:

+* Cooperation requires doctrinal convergence
+* Technology substitutes for trust or discernment
+* Financial flows cannot be independently audited
+* Exit is treated as disloyalty
+* Metrics reward growth over justice

+### C. Why These Limits Matter

+John the Baptist does not build a following.
+He creates conditions and steps back.

+A system that cannot step back has ceased to prepare the way.

+These constraints are therefore not defensive—they are *constitutive*.
+They ensure that what is built remains preparatory, not possessive.

+---

+# III.
+PROCESS / REPOSITORY RECOMMENDATIONS (Non-Textual)

+No files required yet—this is for your situational awareness.

+### 1. You Are Ready for Consolidation — But Only of the Mutual Edition

+Do **not** consolidate individual editions.
+They function as:

+* Redundancy
+* Interpretive backup
+* Attribution-safe sources

+### 2. Next High-Value Artifacts (in Order)

+1. **Mutual Executive Summary (2–3 pages)**
+2. **Glossary (shared terms, short definitions)**
+3. **Phase 1 Pilot Template (appendix)**

+Only *after* those should `/technical/` be populated.

+### 3. Governance of Editing

+I strongly recommend:

+* One “editorial freeze” commit
+* Then consolidation in a new branch
+* With preserved commit history for each model’s contributions

+This mirrors the theological logic: preparation before possession.

+---